 For as long as I can remember, publishing a book has been my dream.
 But though I have begun writing many, the hurdle of actually finishing one has just seemed insurmountable.

-But then, almost by accident, I happened across a book I had already written which merely required editing – or so I believed when the idea was planted in the fuginess* which passes for my brain these days.
+But then I happened across a book I had already written, almost by accident, which merely required editing – or so I believed when the idea was planted in the fuginess* which passes for my brain these days.
 At the time I had a handful of posts already published on my blog and all covering the same subject: breastfeeding.
-So when a friend joked that I should write a book, I thought, sure, why not – this will actually be a breeze!

 *Apparently not an actual word, but I like it so I’m keeping it.

-Not a breeze as such.
+Not, in fact, a breeze.
 Although it does depend hugely on how polished you want the finished product to be, and whether you are literally collating articles or editing them into a more readable book.
-I went with the latter, also adding a ton of additional information – all of which had to be verified and turned into a bibliography – and so it’s taken me the better part of a year to reach the point where…
+I went with the latter, also adding a ton of additional information, tips, and advice – all of which had to be verified and turned into a bibliography – and so it’s taken me the better part of a year to reach the point where…

 Yep, it’s out there.
-And what a huge relief it was to finally hit ‘Publish’.
-Scary too, because now the real work begins: I have to sell it.
+And what a huge relief it was to finally hit ‘Publish’:

-I’ve written my first ebook, I’m super proud of it, and if you or someone you know is currently/imminently likely to be/considering breastfeeding, I’d be made up if you’d like to have a read.
+I’ve written my first book, I’m super proud of it, and if you or someone you know may benefit from some breastfeeding tips, advice, or support, I’d be made up if you’d like to have a read.

 For your delectation (or possibly my ego, but let’s not split hairs), here’s the actual blurb from the book: